-In order to simplify our residential tariffs, changes have been made to the time periods for consumption based time of use tariffs.
+In order to simplify our residential tariffs, in 2017-18 changes were made to the time periods for consumption based time of use tariffs.
 As part of the transition towards the introduction of a new demand based tariff for residential customers, we have taken the opportunity to align the time periods applying to both consumption and demand time of use tariffs.
 As a result, this tariff no longer features shoulder periods.